Silverman Law Firm Verdicts and Settlements Have Protected the Best Interests of Personal Injury Victims

 - Wrongful Death Due to Pressure Ulcers at Virginia Hospital

 This was a very tragic accident which caused the death of a beloved 18 year old girl.
 She was struck by two vehicles on her way to her father's house.
 Both drivers vehemently denied that they were at fault.
-To make matters worse there were false allegations that she did not have head lights at night on an an unlit road.
+To make matters worse there were false allegations that she did not have head lights on while driving at night on an an unlit road.
 We hired an accident reconstructionist who was able to prove by examining the vehicle lights under a microscope that she had her headlights on at the time of the collision.
 The case settled a few months before trial during an all day mediation.

 Our client was crossing the street from a restaurant in Waynesboro, Va when a driver hit him and fled the scene.
-He suffered serious injuries and was emergently transported to the UVA Medical Center in Charlottesville, VA where he was hospitalized for several days.
+He suffered serious injuries and was emergently transported by helicopter to the UVA Medical Center in Charlottesville, VA where he was hospitalized for several days.
 The driver turned himself in the next day.
 Since our client was not in a cross-walk and there were allegations that he was running across the street, liability was disputed.
 In a refreshingly rare example of cooperation between the insurance company and the plaintiff we were able to reach a settlement that reflected the risk to both parties.
 The defendant was convicted of felony hit and run.

 Our client suffered a serious ankle fracture in an automobile accident caused by a distracted driver.
 She was admitted to the hospital for orthopedic surgery.
 We filed a lawsuit on her behalf after State Farm only offered her $15,000 for her pain and suffering.
 After filing the lawsuit, State Farm offered its policy limits of $100,000.